 The Finnish Adoptive Family Study of Schizophrenia has confirmed that genetics plays a major role in the risk of development of schizophrenia.
 It also found that persons with a genetic risk of schizophrenia are especially sensitive to the emotional climate of their family environment.
 A child-rearing environment that is sensitive and nurturing, with infrequent criticism and clear, straightforward communication appears to be protective against the triggering of this genetic risk.

-As Dr. John Gottman, a psychologist who focuses on marriage and relationship research, says:
+As Dr. John Gottman, a psychologist and researcher who focuses on marriage and relationships, says:

 "When a marriage goes sour, husband and wife are not the only ones to suffer--the children do, too.
 In a study I conducted of sixty-three preschoolers, those being raised in homes where there was great marital hostility had chronically elevated levels of stress hormones compared with the other children studied. ... we know that this biological indication of extreme stress was echoed in their behavior.
 We followed them through age fifteen and found that, compared with other children their age, these kids suffered far more from truancy, depression, peer rejection, behavioral problems (especially aggression), low achievement at school, and even school failure.